Craps Proposition Bets

 1Cannot be Placed Directly by the Players

-Proposition bets, also called single-roll or Prop bets, are service bets and cannot be placed directly by the players.
-Located in the center of the craps table, the betting section for these wagers is managed by the stickman.
-When players put their chips in the middle of the table, they call out their preferred bet and the stickman positions the chips on the respective betting field.
-Of course, this applies only to live games – those who play RNG craps online can easily make single-roll bets anytime they want to.
+Proposition bets, also called single-roll or prop bets, are considered service wagers, which means players cannot place them directly.
+The betting area for these wagers is located in the center of the craps table and is managed by the stickman.
+When players slide their chips to the middle of the table, they announce their preferred bet, and the stickman sets the chips on the appropriate field.
+This applies only to live games – those who play RNG craps online can place single-roll bets whenever they like.

 2Higher House Edge

-As mentioned above, Prop bets are resolved within a single roll of the dice, hence the name “single-roll” wagers.
-Due to their extremely high house edge of over 11%, Props are known among experienced players as “sucker bets” since the chances of losing your entire bankroll when making these bets are significant.
-In comparison, the Pass/Don’t Pass and Come/Don’t Come bets have a house edge of around 1.40%, which makes them less risky in the long run.
+As mentioned above, prop bets are resolved in a single roll of the dice, hence the nickname “single-roll” wagers.
+Because they carry a house edge of more than 11%, props are known among experienced players as “sucker bets”; the chances of losing your entire bankroll on these wagers are significant.
+By comparison, the Pass/Don’t Pass and Come/Don’t Come bets have a house edge of about 1.40%, making them far less risky in the long run.

 3Payouts of up to 30 Times the Bet

-Experienced players tend to avoid them as part of their regular betting strategy and instead, they sometimes incorporate them into more complex betting patterns that include traditional wagers such as the Pass Line.
-Recreational players, however, often make these single-roll bets, falling for the appeal of the huge payouts of up to 30 times the original stake.
-Despite the attractive payouts, however, Props are not recommended for those who are still making their first steps into the world of craps.
+Experienced players usually avoid proposition bets in their regular strategy; instead, they might incorporate them into more complex betting patterns that also include traditional wagers like the Pass Line.
+Recreational players, however, often place these single-roll bets, lured by the huge payouts of up to 30 times the original stake.
+Despite the enticing returns, props are not recommended for newcomers to the game of craps.

 4Extremely Easy to Make and to Track

-One great advantage of these wagers is that they are extremely easy to make and to track since they immediately win or lose.
-There is also no need to wait for a specific time during the game to make them – unlike most bets, which are allowed only on either the come-out or subsequent rolls, proposition bets are completely independent of the main Pass Line, so they can be placed at any time.
+One major advantage of these wagers is that they are extremely easy to place and to track because they resolve immediately.
+There is no need to wait for a specific moment during the game – unlike most bets, which are allowed only on either the come-out roll or subsequent rolls, proposition bets are completely independent of the Pass Line, so they can be placed at any time.

-Another important thing to note is the way their payouts are sometimes displayed on the craps table – rather than the typical 7 to 1 payout for a winning Any Craps bet, for example, you may encounter a payout of 8 for 1.
-While this seems like a better alternative, it is actually the exact same payout – phrased like this, the payout simply includes the $1 original bet on top of the $7 profit.
+Another point to note is how payouts are sometimes displayed on the craps table – instead of the typical 7 to 1 payout for a winning Any Craps bet, for example, you might see 8 for 1.
+Although this looks like a better deal, it is actually the exact same payout; stated this way, the payout simply includes the $1 original bet on top of the $7 profit.

 Bets on Single Numbers

-There are various single-roll bets and a large portion of them include wagers on single numbers.
-As one could probably imagine, the odds when making such bets are against the player.
-The probabilities of the dice rolling on any particular number are quite low.
-However, this depends solely on the possible dice combinations for the different numbers – as we all know, the number 7 is more likely to be rolled than any other number in the game.
-It can be formed by combining the two dice in 6 different ways, which is the most possible combinations in this game.
+There are various single-roll bets, and a large portion of them involve wagering on single numbers.
+As you might imagine, the odds on these bets favor the house.
+The probability of the dice landing on any particular number is quite low.
+This depends entirely on the number of possible dice combinations for each total – as we all know, 7 is more likely to appear than any other number in the game.
+It can be rolled in 6 different ways, the highest number of combinations available.

-By looking at the possible combinations for each number, we can clearly determine which bets are good and which ones are bad to the long-term performance.
-Below, players can find all Props on single numbers, along with their possible combinations and house edge percentages.
+By examining the possible combinations for each number, we can clearly determine which bets are advantageous and which are harmful to long-term performance.
+Below, players will find all proposition bets on single numbers, together with their combinations and house-edge percentages.

 Snake Eyes